t-phoenix/crypto-index/README.md

 # crypto-index

-A decentralised Crypto INdex Fund Dapp, to monitor and invest in cryptocurrencies smartly
+A decentralised Crypto Index Fund Dapp, to monitor and invest in cryptocurrencies smartly